BSN to DNP Programs

 Are Any DNP Exams Required Before I Can Practice?

-Yes, for any clinical DNP degree that are hands-on with patients.
+Yes, for any clinical DNP degree that is hands-on with patients.
 National certification is required for state licensure.
-There are different credentialing organizations depending on specialization, including the American Nurses Credentialing Center (ANCC).
+Different credentialing organizations, including the American Nurses Credentialing Center (ANCC), depend on specialization.

 The Nurse Practitioner Certification Exam: